wpwupingwp/OGU/README.md

 * Log.txt

     The log file.
 Contains all the information printed on the screen.
-* Options.json

-    The JSON file stores all options that the user inputs.
-* Loci.csv
+* Evaluation.csv

     The summary of all loci/fragments, which only contains the variance information for each fragment.
-The only new field, *GapRatio*, means the ratio of the gap ("-") in the alignment.
-A higher value means that the sequences may have too many insertions/deletions or the alignment is not reliable.
+One of the new field, *GapRatio*, means the ratio of the gap ("-") in the alignment. *PD* means the original version of the phylogenetic diversity and *PD_stem* means an alternative version of it which only calculate the length of the stem branch in the phylogenetic tree.

-* by_gene

 # Options
 ## Help